chloejones9464/whos-getting-the-next-round/README.md

 --- | --- | :---:
 As a player, I want to have a visual results display, so that I can read if I've won, lost or drew in the round. | The results display will contain a small line to tell the player who's won if if the game was a draw.
 The player can read the display clearly and instantly as soon as they click on the hand.| &check;
 --- | --- | :---:
 As a player, I want a player section, so that I know where I need to click the hands and play the game. | The player can expect to find their hands for the game to be at the bottom of the play area.
 They can click on the hands for instant results of the game.
-If the player is playing on a desktop, they can expect to see the cursor and hand change as they hover over them. | &check; - [link to hands response vid]
+If the player is playing on a desktop, they can expect to see the cursor and hand change as they hover over them. | &check;
 --- | --- | :---:
 As a player, I want an end of game page, so that I can see if I've won, lost or drew in the game. | The player can expect to see a page appear after each "set win target" is met.
 They will have a personalised message for if they win/lose/draw, thanks to the input on the main page.
 This will give the player a sense that the game has ended but will have the option to play again or retun to the main menu. | &check;
 --- | --- | :---: